 - Semester III European Union: Area of Freedom, Security, and Justice

 - Semester IV Conflict Resolution in International Relations

 Compulsory courses relevant for the Certificate award will be specified at the beginning of each semester in the official IRES schedule.

 2. Student must successfully pass a total of at least 4 free choice courses dealing with security topics offered within:

 - IRES Master’s Program.
-Current free choice IRES courses dealing with security topics (total of 3):
+Current free choice IRES courses dealing with security topics:

 - Semester III Varieties of Terrorism: Theories and Impacts